CodeDiseaseDev/repolymer/README.md

-# Polymer
+# repolymer
-In-development Minecraft client using C++ and Vulkan.
+A fork of Polymer (In-development Minecraft client using C++ and Vulkan.)

 It can only connect to offline Java servers at the moment, but online mode is planned.
 There's currently no physics, but there's a spectator-like camera for looking around.